 This allows you to filter which emails will and will not show up in Google Chat.
 The search works just like the search bar in Gmail, meaning you can use search operators like

 subject: to search only the subject line or

 from: to search for emails from a specific address.
 Google offers a complete list of Gmail search operators, if you need more information.
 If you're unsure, try testing your search term in the Gmail search bar.

-Select Google Hangouts Chat as your action app and Send Message as your action event.
+Search for and select Google Chat as your action app and Create Message as your action event.
 If you're using the Zap template, this will be set up for you.

-Click Continue and you'll be asked to sign in to your Google Hangouts Chat account.
+Click Continue and you'll be asked to sign in to your Google Chat account.

-After this, you can decide what parts of incoming emails should be pulled into your Hangouts Chat message.
+After this, you can decide what parts of incoming emails should be pulled into your Google Chat message.

 Set up everything just the way you like, then click Continue.
 You will be asked to test the Zap, at which point you should see a message show up in Chat.

 If things look good, you're done!
 If not, you can go back and edit the Zap until you get the message working just the way you want.

 Once everything is set up correctly, you're ready to begin using your Zap.
 Emails matching your search should now show up in Chat automatically, giving your team a chance to talk about them before one of you responds.